 Do you know your shape?
 Women often write to me to ask for tips on what to wear and describe themselves as short and chubby.
 But what is your shape?
-Are you heavier on the top, the middle, or below the waist?
+Are you heavier at the top, the middle, or below the waist?
 When you know these answers, you can start thinking about how to dress to balance your body visually.

 The right bra is imperative.
-Get the girls up where they belong with the nipple being centered midway between your shoulder and your elbow.
-I am wearing a black back smoothing bra and body shaper; it is the Ultimate Shaper by Shapeez.com.
+Get the girls up where they belong, with the nipple being centered midway between your shoulder and your elbow.
+I am wearing a black, back smoothing bra and body shaper; it is the Ultimate Shaper by Shapeez.com.

 The correct handbag can draw attention away from your broadest part, but the wrong handbag can make it appear to be much larger than it is.
 Consider the woman with large hips who carries a bulky shoulder bag that rests on her hip.
 She has visually added that width to her hips.
-A much better option would be a bag that rests at her waistline or one which is carried by a top handle in her hand.
+A much better option would be a bag that rests at her waistline or one carried by a top handle in her hand.
 A large clutch bag tucked under her arm at the waist is also a good choice.
 Handbag colors are a purely personal choice.
 They can match your shoes, your top or your pants.
 The bag can also provide a pop of color that doesn’t match any part of your look.
-A small scarf in the same colors as your clothing tied to the handle of your bag can make the look more cohesive.
+A small scarf in the same colors as your clothing tied to your bag’s handle can make the look more cohesive.

 A pointed toe shoe is always more lengthening than a rounded toe.
-The point can even be at the top of the shoe, such as with the flats I am wearing.
+The point can even be at the top of the shoe, such as the flats I am wearing.
 A point visually adds length because it leads the eye to continue.
-A nude pair of shoes with a pointed toe worn with a dress can add as much as two inches to your legs visually.
+A nude pair of shoes with a pointed toe worn with a dress can visually add as much as two inches to your legs.
 Never wear high heels with Palazzo pants because it is too easy to get a heel caught in the fabric.

-My necklace is this one from French Kande.
+My necklace is from French Kande.
 The Clara Sunwoo Palazzo pants were from ShopMyFairLady.com last year.
 My handbag is a couple of years old from Express.
 The shoes are by J Reneé via Dillard’s.
 The sunglasses are by Dolce & Gabbana.
 My skincare line and makeup are from Beautycounter here.